snurk/sg_sandbox/README.md

 You might need to edit `src/consensus/launch.sh` and/or `src/consensus/cluster.json` to adjust it to your cluster configuration and submission system.

 ### Layout splitting
-Sometimes, due to the limitations of the consensus module, the layouts need to be additionally splitted on repetitive nodes formed by few non-contained reads.
+Sometimes, due to the limitations of the consensus module, the layouts need to be additionally split on repetitive nodes formed by few non-contained reads.
 If the 'layouReads' binary failed then you most likely hit this issue.
 Layout splitting can be done mostly automatically using the `consensus/backbone_analysis.py` script.

 ### Patching
 Sometimes you might want to use a different 'reference' assembly to patch the gaps between your contigs.
-In case of our work, we have been using Flye assemblies of the ONT reads to patch the gaps originating from notorious 'GA'-microsatellite dropout issue of HiFi sequencing.
+In case of our work, we have been using Flye assemblies of the ONT reads to patch the gaps originating from the 'GA'-microsatellite dropout issue of HiFi sequencing.
 This can be done with the `src/contig_processing/master_patch.sh` script, which will align your contigs to the 'reference' assembly with minimap2 and will try to use the alignments to then fill in the missing regions with the reference regions.

 **NB.** After running the script check the `patch.bed` file in the output folder to see if any gaps are unfilled.